 - If you have a non-stick griddle, preheat to 350 degrees.
 If using a nonstick skillet, heat on medium.

 - Add all dry ingredients to a large mixing bowl and whisk to combine.

-You can make your own oat flour by adding 1 cup of old-fashioned oats to a blender and processing until it looks like oat flour.
+Make your own oat flour by adding 1 cup of old-fashioned oats to a blender and processing until it looks like oat flour.

 This is the biggest mistake people make when making pancakes.
 Lumps in the batter are OK!!!
 Mix just until everything is combined because over mixing will lead to hard and dense pancakes.
 No Bueno!